 The Witcher season 2 release date on Netflix

-The Witcher season 2 is arriving on December 17, 2021, which was announced at the WitcherCon live stream on July 9.
+The Witcher season 2 premiered on December 17, 2021, which was announced at the WitcherCon live stream on July 9.

 Netflix renewed the series for a second season in November 2019 — before the first season had even premiered.
 The eight-episode season began production in early 2020 in London for a planned debut in 2021.
 But all of that was upended by the COVID-19 pandemic.